MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-manage-autopatch-groups.md

     - Windows Autopatch – Ring2
     - Windows Autopatch – Ring3
     - Windows Autopatch – Last
 - Additionally, **don't** modify the Azure AD group ownership of any of the groups above otherwise, Autopatch groups device registration process won't be able to add devices into these groups.
+If the ownership is modified, you must add the **Modern Workplace Management** Service Principal as the owner of these groups.
 	- For more information, see [assign an owner of member of a group in Azure AD](/azure/active-directory/privileged-identity-management/groups-assign-member-owner#assign-an-owner-or-member-of-a-group) on how to remediate Azure Azure AD group ownership.
 - Make sure you have [app-only auth turned on in your Windows Autopatch tenant](../operate/windows-autopatch-maintain-environment.md#windows-autopatch-tenant-actions).
 Otherwise, the Autopatch groups functionality won’t work properly.
 Autopatch uses app-only auth to:
     - Read device attributes to successfully register devices.